Genevieve Nnaji: Early life

-Genevieve was born in Mbaise, Imo State, Nigeria, and grew up in Lagos.
+Nnaji was born in Mbaise, Imo State, located in the southeast region of Nigeria and grew up in Lagos, southwest Nigeria.
 The fourth of eight children, she was raised in a middle-class family; her father worked as an engineer and her mother was a nursery school teacher.

 Education

 She attended Methodist Girls College (Yaba, Lagos), before proceeding to the University of Lagos, where she graduated with a bachelor's degree in creative arts.
 While at the university, she began auditioning for acting jobs in Nollywood.

 Career

-Nnaji started her acting career as a child actor in the then-popular television soap opera Ripples at the age of 8.
-In 1998, at the age of 19, she was introduced into the growing Nigerian film industry with the movie Most Wanted.
-Her subsequent movies include Last Party, Mark of the Beast, and Ijele.
-In 2010, she starred in the award-winning film Ijé: The Journey.
+Nnaji started her acting career as a child actor in the television soap opera Ripples at the age of eight.
+In 1998, at the age of 19 she was introduced into the growing Nigerian film industry with the movie Most Wanted.
+Her subsequent movies include Last Party, Mark of the Beast and Ijele.
+In 2010, she starred in the film Ijé: The Journey.
 She has starred in over 200 Nollywood movies.

 In 2004, Nnaji signed a recording contract with EKB Records; a Ghanaian record label, and released her debut album One Logologo Line.
-It is a mix of R&B, Hip-Hop, and Urban music.
-In 2004, Genevieve Nnaji was with the most votes after contending with other celebrities for the search for the face of Lux in 2004.
+It was a mix of R&B, hip-hop and urban music.
+In 2004, Nnaji was voted the face of Lux.